Acceptable Use Policy

 3. You must not abuse the Service itself

-- You must not resell, sublicense, or provide the Service to others (for example, as an agency applying on behalf of clients).
+- You must not resell, sublicense, rent, lease, or provide the Service to others (for example, as an agency applying on behalf of clients).

 - You must not build or train competing products, AI models, or datasets using the Service, its outputs, or any content we generate.